jhin93/Jhin93/README.md

 At CLOVirtualFashion, I developed NFT smart contracts on Polygon’s main network, issuing NFTs for over 4,000 3D artworks to strengthen copyright protection.
 I built the CONNECT marketplace front-end, implementing the 'Order' feature and optimizing performance with Lighthouse, achieving scores above 80 in performance and accessibility.
 I also reduced smart contract deployment errors by 25% using Remix and Thirdweb.

-Previously, at Feelway, I created over 20 event landing pages, increasing user engagement by 15% and enhancing mobile responsiveness, reducing drop-off rates by 10%.
+At Feelway, I created over 20 event landing pages, increasing user engagement by 15% and enhancing mobile responsiveness, reducing drop-off rates by 10%.
 I’m passionate about delivering innovative solutions and proficient in Solidity and front-end technologies.

 ## 🌟 Projects
 ### Digital Stamp | Blockchain Copyright protection for User of 3D Graphic Asset Platform 'CONNECT' - [CONNECT](https://connect.clo-set.com)